 As the meeting comes to its conclusion, establish the way forward.
 In most situations, this will be another meeting or some form of communication.
 Most importantly, you must follow up immediately on any commitment that you’ve made.
 A prompt follow-up tells your customer that you’ll do what’s necessary to make them more successful–without forcing them to wait for you.

-We hope that this guide has encouraged you that “selling yourself” isn’t necessarily a bad thing, and that it’s always important to maximize your full potential.
+We hope that this guide has encouraged you that “selling yourself” isn’t necessarily a bad thing, and that it’s always important to maximize your full potential when the time comes to sell your business.